WWW Wednesday is hosted by ‘Taking on a World of Words’ every Wednesday’:

 What are you planning on reading next?

-Have you read any of the books I’ve read this week?
 What are you reading at the moment?